June 30, 2023

 A global consistency approach is also a key driver and facilitator to a stronger governance structure.
-Governance is not easy to define, but basically, it means developing and managing consistent, cohesive policies, processes and decisions for a given area of responsibility.
-With the absence of governance to guide the journey of global consistency, decision-making may vary across countries or regions, resulting in inconsistent global policies and practices at the local level.
-Business Group on Health conducted a governance survey and found most participants stated that their governance structure covers:
+Governance is not easy to define, but basically, it means developing and managing consistent cohesive policies, processes and decisions for a given area of responsibility.1 With the absence of governance to guide the journey of global consistency, decision-making may vary across countries or regions, resulting in inconsistent global policies and practices at the local level.
+A Business Group on Health governance survey found most participants stated that their governance structure covers:2

-The top reasons for implementing a global governance structure include:
+The top reasons for implementing a global governance structure include2:

 A best practice governance model can build consistency across the globe in the delivery of benefit programs.
-Some governance best practices are to:
+Some governance best practices are to1:

-- Have central access to data and market information on global benefits programs, especially for programs outside of the market norm, such as fertility treatment, gender affirmation services and critical illness coverage.
-The data collection process requires ensuring that your broker/consultant know your global strategy and key priorities, as their default view is looking for cost savings and market median.
+- Have central access to data and market information on global benefits programs, especially for programs outside the market norm, such as fertility treatment, gender affirmation services and critical illness coverage.
+The data collection process requires ensuring that your broker/consultant know your global strategy and key priorities and defines how they can support you in collecting and retaining this critical information.

 - Develop well-defined risk management policies, including an operating model with roles and responsibilities defined at the local, regional and corporate levels.